-Since 1959, Arbuckle Memorial Hospital Authority has provided quality health care to the families of Murray County and the thousands of visitors drawn to this recreational area each year.
-In addition to being an award-winning health care facility, Arbuckle Memorial Hospital Authority is also one of the area's largest employers.
+Since 1959, the Authority has provided quality health care to the families of Murray County and the thousands of visitors drawn to this recreational area each year.
+In addition to being an award-winning health care facility, the Authority is also one of the area's largest employers.
 Caring, highly qualified physicians and nurses provide much needed inpatient and outpatient services.
-The authority served over 35,000 patients in 2022.
+The authority served over 42,000 patients in 2023.
 The Authority continues to monitor costs throughout the year.
 The Authority strives to be conscientious, consumer oriented, and dedicated to teamwork, leadership, and education.